Point normal orientation and surface reconstruction by incorporating isovalue constraints to Poisson equation

 where

-The boundary condition $x_i = 0, i \in \mathcal{B}$ can be enforced by crossing out the boundary components of $x$ and the corresponding columns of matrices $A$ and $U$.
-We solve the linear system by the conjugate gradient method~\cite{1952CG}. $U, A, B$ and $M$ are all sparse matrices.
+We solve this linear system by the conjugate gradient method (CG)~\citep{1952CG}. $U, A, B$ and $M$ are all sparse matrices.
 It is worth noting that we do not explicitly calculate the matrix $\tilde{A}$ during the solving process because $U^T U, A^T A$ and $B^T B$ are not necessarily sparse.
-However, each step of the conjugate gradient algorithm can be written as the product of a matrix and a vector, such as $\tilde{A}\tilde{x}$, or the inner product of two vectors.
+However, each step of the conjugate gradient algorithm can be written as the product of a matrix and a vector, or the inner product of two vectors.
 For instance, $U^T U x = (U^T(Ux)), x^T U^T Ux = (Ux, Ux)$.
 Therefore, the sparsity of the matrices can be maintained during the solving process.
 For more details, please refer to~\ref{appendixA}.